How to Become an Electrician in Louisiana

 Electrician Technology – Certificate Program

-Central Louisiana Technical Community College offers various Certificate program options for future opticians.
+Central Louisiana Technical Community College offers various Certificate program options for future electricians.
 Classes are taken at their campus in the city of Alexandria, Louisiana.
 The majority of of the school’s 2,445 students are on 2-year programs.
 The college is accredited by the Council on Occupational Education.
 The cost of tuition for in-state students is usually around $4,089 and for out-of-state students in the order of $8,198 per year.
 Learning materials may cost roughly $1,220, although this will depend on the program.

 Baton Rouge, LA Area